English invasion of Scotland (1298): Invasion

 Edward returned to England from campaigning in Flanders on 14 March 1298 and called for his army to assemble at Roxburgh.
 He moved the seat of government to York and called the Scottish magnates to attend.
 The failure of the Scottish magnates to attend resulted in them being charged with treason.
 Edward I left York on 25 June for Newcastle.
 On 3 July, he invaded Scotland, intending to crush Wallace and all those daring to assert Scotland's independence.
 The army travelled from Roxburgh by Lauder then Kirkliston, Edward I choosing not to enter the English controlled town of Edinburgh.
 Edward I then moved the camp to Linlithgow.
 Supplies were brought from Carlisle and from ships along the eastern coast of Scotland.
 Berwickshire and the Lothians had been cleared and blighted by the Scots to reduce the food available to the English army.

-While the English army was awaiting supplies, a force under the command of Anthony Bek, Bishop of Durham attacked the castles of Dirleton, Hailes and Tantallon.
+While the English army was awaiting supplies, Anthony Bek, Bishop of Durham, led his own large contingent of 140 knights and 1,000 foot soldiers, raised from the Palatinate of Durham, preceded by the banner of St. Cuthbert, attacked the castles of Dirleton, Hailes and Tantallon.
 The castles yielded to the English and were torched.
 At the main English camp Edward I was injured by his war horse which trampled him, causing three broken ribs.

 On 22 July, Edward's army attacked a much smaller Scottish force led by Wallace near Falkirk.
 The English army had a technological advantage with the English longbowmen decimating Wallace's spearmen grouped in schiltrons and the light cavalry by firing scores of arrows over great distances.
 The Scottish cavalry fled the battlefield and in the ensuing rout, many Scots were killed at the Battle of Falkirk, although it is impossible to give a precise number.

 The English army continued onto Stirling, capturing Stirling Castle and after staying a few weeks, started returning to England due to lack of supplies.
 The southern march took the English army from Stirling by Falkirk, Torphichen, Abercorn, Braid and Ayr.
 The English had been expecting ships with supplies from Ireland at Ayr, however they did not arrive.
 The English found Ayrshire had been deserted and laid waste by the Scots.
 Edward I attacked and captured Lochmaben Castle and then travelled to Carlisle where he found the supplies had been looted.
 Roger Bigod, 5th Earl of Norfolk and Humphrey de Bohun, 4th Earl of Hereford and their retinues left the English army after a dispute with Edward I at Carlisle.
 The army then travelled via Jedburgh, Roxburgh and into England and Alnwick then Newcastle.